 Data centres (DCs) are the backbone of the internet

 ‘Cloud computing’ was a smart bit of marketing.
 We imagine our data to be just floating around the sky prettily.
 From cat memes and dog GIFs to SaaS (Software as a Service) apps to emails and webchats, pretty much all our digital lives depend on the cloud.
-The reality is different: The cloud = data centres, vast halls of servers that store our data and show it back to us when we demand it.
+The reality is different: The cloud = data centres/centers, vast halls of servers that store our data and show it back to us when we demand it (which is essentially never for about 90% of the data stored).
 The DCs consume huge amounts of electrical power, and their construction uses tonnes of concrete and thousands of servers.
 Your data can fly merrily through the air for just the final few meters, over wifi or cellular connectivity.

 What’s keeping the data centre industry awake at night?

-- Supply chain issues – delaying construction programmes;
+- Supply chain issues – delaying construction programs;

 - Inflation – increasing costs across the board;